doas1min/Chemical-Safety-Prediction-I/README.md

 1. SMILES-based graph construction
 2. Atom and bond featurization
 3. TensorFlow dataset generation
-4. Training and evaluation of a message-passing graph neural network (GNN)
+4. Training and evaluation of a message-passing neural network (MPNN)

 A full example is provided in: